-For centuries Nuremberg had a special status called: direct free imperial city, and it was directly subordinated to the current emperor of the Holy Roman Empire.
-An all exceptional position, that lasted until 1806, when Nuremberg was integrated into the newly created Kingdom of Bavaria.
-Earlier prestigious figures like Emperor Friedrich II.Barbarossa already had stopped here several times and resided in the city’s today’s famous landmark: Nuremberg Castle – the Nuremberg Emperor’s Castle, to be enthroned majestically above historic down town while forming a part of the almost completely preserved city wall.
+For centuries the city of Nuremberg had the special status of “immediate free imperial city“, i.e. it was directly subordinate to the respective emperor of the Holy Roman Empire.
+This special status lasted until 1806, when Nuremberg was incorporated into the new Kingdom of Bavaria.
+Before this, famous personalities such as Emperor Frederick II.Barbarossa had stopped here several times and lived in the city’s current landmark: the Nuremberg Imperial Castle, which still is towering majestically over the Old Town and at the same time forms part of the almost completely preserved city wall.

-The city played an important role in National Socialism: Nuremberg was one out of five so called Führer Cities and Adolf Hitler conferred the so called title of honour: “Capital of the Nuremberg Rallies“.
+The city played an incredibly special role in National Socialism: it was one of the five so-called “Führer cities” of Adolf Hitler, who awarded Nuremberg the honorary title of “City of the Reich Party Rallies“.

 The city of Nuremberg is offering everything to spend an interesting day in this Franconian metropolis.
 In case of some time being left to spend and if you are feeling curious enough for a shopping spree of the special kind, let’s make a stop at Ingolstadt Village on our way back to Munich.

 - Ingolstadt Village is a factory outlet of 110 upmarket brands.
 The village itself has been designed in a striking historic district setting, with the result that it’s not only impressing by its shopping possibilities, but also by its atmosphere.

 Nuremberg – the Franconian Metropolis

 Here we have summarized all important information for you

 |780,00 €* up to 10 h, every extra hour started 90,00 €|

 *Price up to 3 guests.
 Each additional guest (up to 8 guests): + 20,00

 |Kind of tour: private driver-guide tour up to 8 guests|